GuniDH/Assembler/README.md

-# Custom Assembler Project by Guni
+# Custom Assembler Project by Guni.
+Date: 15.2.23

 ## Project Overview
 This project implements an assembler for a simple assembly language.
 The assembler translates assembly language code into machine code for a hypothetical computer.